Burglar alarms and home security

 CCTV camera resolution is measured in lines - the higher this is, the sharper the image will be.

-The image quality of a camera is also linked to the size and type of chip it uses.
+Image quality is also linked to the size and type of chip the camera uses.
 Generally speaking, smaller CMOS chips are lower quality than larger CCD ones, such as 1/4" and 1/3".

-Cameras with tiny chips also tend to be able to pick up less light, and therefore produce lower quality images in low light.
-The light sensitively is measured in lux, which can range from 130,000 to 0.001 lux - the lower the lux the better the camera will record when there isn't a lot of light.
+Cameras with tiny chips also tend to be able to pick up less light, and therefore produce lower-quality images in low light.
+The light sensitively is measured in lux, which can range from 130,000 to 0.001 lux.
+The lower the lux, the better the camera will be at recording when there isn't a lot of light.

-High-quality images - sufficiently clear for someone to be identified - are needed if CCTV footage is to be used as evidence in court.
-However, for the best detail a high resolution is required - this tends to make the camera more expensive and can take up a lot of storage space.
-Also ensure that the date and time used to ‘tag’ images is set accurately.
+You'll need high-quality images - sufficiently clear for someone to be identified - if CCTV footage is to be used as evidence in court.
+However, for the best detail, you need a high resolution - this tends to make the camera more expensive, and can take up a lot of storage space.
+Also make sure the date and time used to ‘tag’ images are set accurately.